tendermint/atom_one/README.md

 Also, the tax system may be used to allocation a portion of ATOM and PHOTON inflation to fund the common pool.

-### About Security, and the need for ATOM/PHOTON separation
+### About security, and the need for ATOM/PHOTON separation

+I do see the “monification” of ATOM as per ATOM2.0 to be fundamentally flawed, for a chain whose main selling point is SECURITY.
+I believe ETH2.0 with its ETH staking is similarly flawed.
+I fear that we won’t realize it until it is too late.
+We can prevent future disasters.

 The staking ratio today on Ethereum PoS is 12%.
 With massive adoption, unless we have complete laymen involved in staking, and with ETH becoming money, the